-Holiday e-commerce sales have been on a steady climb over the last decade, reaching nearly $150 billion in 2019.
-That’s great news if you sell goods online.
+The holiday shipping season is the busiest time of year for you.
+That’s great news if you sell goods online for your bottom line and profitability.
 The flip side: You need to develop a game plan to get those goods to consumers on time during the peak season.
 And the sooner you develop a plan and get some peak season shipping tips, the better your chances of winning at holiday shipping.

 With that in mind, here are five strategies to help you get ready for the holiday rush.

 Strategy #1: Set a schedule – and account for potential delays

 Yes, it sounds basic, but a well-crafted schedule is the bedrock of any holiday shipping plan.
 For starters, you have fewer business days and far more potential for weather disruptions during November and December.
 And that means transit times may get bogged down.
 You can get ahead of that by setting a schedule that anticipates holiday demand, and helps you know when to expedite particularly time-sensitive shipments vs. relying on standard transit times.

 It also pays to account for your carriers’ shipping cutoff times.
 Generally speaking, customers expect that if they place an order before your daily cutoff time, you’ll process it that day.
 Make sure your cutoff time coincides with your carriers’ cutoff times, so you can make good on your fulfillment promises.
 If your times aren’t in sync, it could cause a single-day difference that might be critical if, say, a blizzard shuts down highways and airports.

 Strategy #2: Map out the steps in your shipping process